badbart/frontend-nanodegree-mobile-portfolio/README.md

 ### Part 2 (Optimize Frames in pizza.html)
 #### Pizzas in the Background
-* Made the two Images smaller, especially pizzeria.jpg was way to big
+* Made pizzeria.jpg smaller
 * Added will-change: transform; to the .mover CSS Class so modern browsers will except changes and put the pizzas on a new compositor layer
 * Made the items variable of the updatePositions function global and write it only once
 * Removed height and width of the moving pizzas.
-The images are already the right size.
+The images are already the right size after creating a new smaller one just for the moving ones
 * Only 50 Pizzas are created, still enough.
 200 was way to much
+* Using GetElementByID instead of QuerySelector in function determineDx
+* Only get all the moving Pizzas once and save them

 #### Pizza Size Change
 * dx and newwidth will only be calculated once and not in the loop because these values are the same for all pizzas